Nikos-Prinios/easy-logging/README.md

 In the video sequencer
 # List of functions
 FROM A NORMAL SEQUENCE
 - <b>import clip :</b> imports the clip directly from the file browser to your sequence.
-If the clip has already been logged, it is imported already trimmed.
+If the clip has been logged, it is imported already trimmed.
 - <b>edit clip :</b> imports the clip from the file browser to the editing table.
 - <b>Local edit :</b> uncheck if you use a dual-screen system.
 One for the normal sequence, one for the editing table